New artwork lights up Mindeerup

 A compelling new artwork will come to life at Mindeerup at Mends Street Jetty from Thursday 19 March at 8pm.

-Karl Kep Ngoornd-iny (meaning Fire and Water Dreaming) by artist Yondee Shane Hansen and Art+ is an innovative sound and light display.
+Karl Kep Ngoornd-iny (meaning Fire and Water Dreaming) by artist Yondee Shane Hansen and Art+ (Art Coordination) is an innovative sound and light display.
 It uses projection technologies to share ancient stories and represent the cycles and rhythms of country from an Aboriginal perspective, ensuring Whadjuk Noongar culture is at the centre and a highlight of Mindeerup.

 The piece is based on two brothers dreaming – fire and water, and reflects the changing Noongar seasons of: Birak the season of the young; Bunuru the season of adolescence; Djeran the season of adulthood; Makuru the season of fertility; Djilba the season of conception; and Kambarang the season of birth.